Contributing to social care services

 The Council will carry out an ‘assessment of need’ and if you meet the national eligibility criteria, we will agree what kind of care and support you need and ask you to complete a financial assessment.
 This is to assess how much you may have to pay towards the cost of these services.

-The financial assessment will look at your income, spending, savings and benefits you receive.
+The financial assessment will look at your income, spending, including disability related expenditure, savings and benefits you receive.

 Do the charges change?